-All In-Program athletic training modalities, massages, or rubdowns of a Minor Athlete must:
+All In-Program manual therapy and therapeutic and recovery modalities of a Minor Athlete must:

 - a.
 Be observable and interruptible; and - b.
 Have another Adult Participant physically present for the athletic training modality, massage, or rubdown; and - c.
 Have documented consent as explained in subsection (2) below; and - d.
 Be performed with the Minor Athlete fully or partially clothed, ensuring that the breasts, buttocks, groin, or genitals are always covered; and - e.
-Allow parents/guardians in the room as an observer, except for competition or training venues that limit credentialing. - 2.
-Consent - a.
-Providers of athletic training modalities, massages, and rubdowns or the NGB or USOPC, when applicable, must obtain consent at least annually from Minor Athletes' parents/guardians before providing any athletic training modalities, massages, or rubdowns. - b.
-Minor Athletes or their parents/guardians can withdraw consent at any time.
+Allow parents/guardians in the room as an observer, except for competition or training venues that limit credentialing. - f.
+The provider must narrate the steps in the modality before taking them, seeking assent of the Minor Athlete throughout the process